vk3txd/nko-antenna-brief/docs/NKO_build.md

 ## Build QRP

 This is an untested design.
+Test carefully after building.

 _4:1 UnUn_
 - Use a Jaycar LO1234 core, or FT110-43